Gaza – A Wound in the World…

 Support needs to be given to those who are in pain.
 People on both sides are suffering, but while it must be acknowledged that the suffering on the Palestinian side is several magnitudes greater than the suffering on the Israeli side and that the onus is indeed on the Israeli government to halt their campaign, that does not mean Israeli suffering must be shoved aside and ignored.

 Netanyahu appears to be following the trend of would-be Strong Man leader, and seems more interested in self preservation than in the wellbeing and security of Israel.
 Mounting opposition at home is being checked by a focus on war.
-Both seek a total victory that is neither achievable or desirable.

 Hamas are not the freedom fighters some are painting them as, they haven’t allowed an election since 2006, and rule via a brutal regime of violence and intolerance.
 In fact, if you accept the theory that the overarching Hamas strategy is to undermine Israel’s legitimacy in the eyes of the world by provoking the slaughter of their own people (a theory given credence by Hamas refusing to allow the civilian population access to its tunnel network as shelter), then we are faced with the appalling possibility that Hamas and Netanyahu are actually engaging in the greatest Arab-Israeli collaboration in history, the mass death of Palestinian civilians, each for their own cynical purposes.